Yanhua-Zhang/MFARANet/README.md

 # MFARANet
-This repository includes the official project of our paper submitted to IEEE Transactions on Image Processing.
+This repository includes the official project of our paper.
 Title: "Multi-Level Feature Aggregation and Recursive Alignment Network for Real-Time Semantic Segmentation".

 ## Usage